Stable, Affordable Housing for All

 As your City Councilmember, I will work with individuals, families, and seniors to develop the affordable housing options that we need now in Seattle.
 I am committed to moving forward to create real solutions, for the real families and seniors I speak to every day.
 The lack of affordable housing options is hurting everyone in our local economy, including our low-income and middle-income families.
 We must create more affordable housing options for all in Seattle.

-- Call for an immediate conveyance of City-owned, developable land parcels to be developed into affordable housing with affordable retail or community facilities (such as early learning programs), on the ground floor.
+- Call for an immediate conveyance of City-owned, developable land parcels to be developed into affordable housing with affordable retail and community facilities (such as early learning programs) on the ground floor.

 - Prioritize housing dollars on transit oriented sites, such as Northgate, Roosevelt, and places near light rail and transit, to build needed affordable housing and walkable communities along transit lines.

-- Address speculation in the market – assess empty buildings/lots that are driving up the cost of land and not creating housing solutions.
+- Address speculation in the market – assess empty buildings/lots that are driving up the cost of land and not creating housing solutions so we can incentivize developing housing now.

-- Hold large developers accountable—if a new development doesn’t include affordable housing on-site, then get the fees immediately & reinvest in affordable housing options now.
+- Hold large developers accountable—if a new development doesn’t include the mandated affordable housing on-site, then get the in-lieu fees immediately to reinvest in affordable housing options.
+Bond against future MHA payments, so we don’t have to wait until the funds are actually collected, and use the bond proceeds immediately to address the current housing crisis.

 - Seek legislative change and set annual targets from the City General Fund and Real Estate Excise Tax (REET) income to invest in affordable housing, in addition to dedicated Levy revenue.